 Plaid explains the situation to customers on its website via a FAQ (frequently asked questions), reminding users they can also remove FTX’s access to their individual accounts.

 “Although FTX can no longer retrieve any financial data about you via Plaid, if you would like to, you can also use Plaid Portal to revoke access for your individual accounts.
-You may also be able to revoke FTX access to your individual accounts via your bank’s security center, depending on your particular financial institution.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+You may also be able to revoke FTX access to your individual accounts via your bank’s security center, depending on your particular financial institution.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action